ForEvolve/bootstrap-dark/readme.md

 1. `copy-bootstrap-js` copy the bootstrap js files to the `dist/js` directory.
 1. `watch` execute `copy-bootstrap-js` then watch to rebuild the theme.
 1. `default` simply runs both `build-theme` and `copy-bootstrap-js`.

+### Contribute
+To contribute, feel free to contact me.

+If you feel confident enough (or if the issue tracker is more populated and I forgot to update this section), feel free to submit a PR to the `dev` branch.

+## The project structure
+- `Assets` are the project assets (like the screenshot in the readme file).
+- `dist` are the redistributable files; if you want to copy/paste the files into your projects, that's the ones.
+They also include bootstrap JavaScript files, unaltered.
+- `Pages` are the Asp.Net Core Razor Pages.
+That's the preview.
+  > **Why .NET Core?** Well, I wanted to script some loops, and I know .Net; so I picked Razor Pages to do just that: dynamic pages!
+- `scss` are the source theme files.
+- `Services` are the web pages services; so far it's pretty thin.
+- `wwwroot` are the web assets; the `dist` files are copied there.
+- Other files (root): all the npm and asp.net core common files, license, readme, etc.

 ## References